 Serving Suggestions

-Serve your ezme salad as a side dish or appetizer with a side of pita bread or on a mezze platter with other dips and snacks like spanakopita triangles, hummus, baba ganoush, muhammara, labne, or pita chips.
+Get ready to impress your guests!
+Serve up this ezme salad as a side dish or appetizer, and watch the magic happen.
+Whether accompanied by warm pita bread or showcased on a mezze platter, it’s the star of the show.
+Or, let it mix and mingle with other dips and snacks like spanakopita triangles, hummus, baba ganoush, muhammara, labne, or pita chips.

 Or, include it as part of a main course with protein sources like kebabs, grilled meats, air fryer lime chicken, beef kofta, chicken kofta, or whatever you like best!